How do I apply for scholarships?

 When and how will I find out how much aid I can receive?

-In early March, the Financial Aid Office will begin mailing award letters to students who have been accepted for admission and who have completed the FAFSA.
-We will notify you of your eligibility for all assistance, including scholarships, in your financial aid award letter.
-You will also receive the Conditions of Awards explaining the aid programs, requirements for renewal of your financial aid and cost.
-We will continue to mail award letters on an ongoing basis.
+The Financial Aid Office prepares award letters for students who have been accepted for admission and who have completed the FAFSA.
+We will notify you of your eligibility for all assistance, including scholarships, grants and loans, in your financial aid award letter.

 What if my family's financial situation changes after we have completed the application?